Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 Self-certification of medical fitness to practice and Disclosure Barring Service Check (DBS)

-In line with the Health and Care Professions Council (HCPC) requirements, any offer of a place is conditional on a clear police check and self-certification of medical fitness to practice.
+In line with Social Work England requirements, any offer of a place is conditional on a clear police check and self-certification of medical fitness to practice.

 Candidates who are successful at interview and accept a place on the course will be expected to pay for an enhanced Disclosure Barring Service (DBS) check.